 In the case of the use of generative models for the creation of texts, illustrations, calculations and other services, I am fully responsible for the selection, adoption and all results of the generated output used by me.
-In the chapter "Critical Reflection on the Use of Large Language Models" I have named all generative models used with their product name and indicated how, to what extent and for what purpose they were used."
+In the list "Overview of tools used" I have named all generative models used with their product name and indicated how, to what extent and for what purpose they were used."